 Hydrogen network: nodal.

 Methane network: single node for Europe, since future demand is so low and no bottlenecks are expected.
+Optionally, if for example retrofitting from fossil gas to hydrogen is to be considered, the methane grid can be nodally resolved based on SciGRID_gas data.

 Solid biomass: choice between single node for Europe and nodal where biomass potential is regionally disaggregated (currently given per country, then distributed by population density within) and transport of solid biomass is possible.